lingaoliu105/lingaoliu105.github.io/_posts/2024-10-26-building-modular-plugins-in-go-a-step-by-step-guide.md

 )
 ```

-Here’s a simplified version of the host application:
+Here's a simplified version of the host application:

 ```go
 package main